-Viking Funeral Clothes Reveal Surprising Arabic Lettering
+Do Viking Funeral Clothes Reveal Surprising Arabic Lettering?

 “In the Quran, it is written that the inhabitants of paradise will wear garments of silk, which, along with the text band’s inscriptions, may help explain the widespread occurrence of silk in Viking Age graves,” says Larsson.
 She also noted that the findings were equally prevalent among both men’s and women’s graves.
 (See how DNA shed new light on Viking gender roles.)

 Larsson says the tiny geometric designs on the funeral garments were like nothing she had ever come across in Scandinavia.
-She realized that they were not actually Viking patterns, but ancient Arabic Kufic script.
+She believes that they were not actually Viking patterns, but ancient Arabic Kufic script.

 Unlocking the puzzle of the text meant enlarging the letters and examining them from all angles, including from behind.
 One of the words that kept recurring was identified as the name Ali, the fourth caliph of Islam, as well as the Arabic word for God, Allah.